Back to Home

 Goldstone

 The manmade glass called Goldstone can be used in crushed form, mixed with enamel, and fused as with other enamels to produce a look like gold glitter.
 I have only tried the regular Goldstone, not the blue, so that is left for future study.
 To use, you'd have to crush it yourself or get pulverized goldstone from someone who sells - the link provided is for 3 sizes, buy the FINE (.425 mm).
 To mix with enamel mix enamel:goldstone as 1:1 or 1:2 or try other proportions.
+Keith Lewis was maybe the first to experiment with goldstone in the US.

 Note that the Japanese produce a type of enamel called Tea Goldstone or just Goldstone (Chakin-seki) which fires very similarly.
 This is still available in Japan, but only comes in brown.
 I have some, but have not been totally successful with it and when I am I will update this post.